 - Submit an application for admission to The University of Tulsa.

 - Submit the Presidential Scholarship Application including the required one-page resume and short answers for the Presidential Scholarship.
-(Check back for a video with information about the one-page resume.)

 - Visit TU’s campus via a Daily Visit, Tulsa Time or other Office of Admission in-person official visit program.

 Optional Application Materials

 To be considered for the Presidential Scholarship, we strongly suggest applicants also do the following by February 1:

 - Submit an official ACT or SAT test score.
 Here are some frequently asked questions regarding TU’s Test-Optional Policy.

 - Meet with your TU Admission Counselor.
 (Find your counselor, then click “Meet with Me” to schedule a meeting.)